MichealGarner/Password_Generator/README.md

 ### Downloading this repository:

-This project should run on any variant of python3 and can be run in from BASH
+This project should run on any variant of python3 and can be run directly in your shell of choice.

 You can install it from this repository:
 ```